muit/muit.github.io/content/posts/ecs/new-approach-to-ecs-apis.md

 	transform.position += movement.velocity * deltaTime;
 }

-// We could pass the view as a template parameter... hell no, I'm not even going to explain why this is a bad idea template<typename View>
+// We could pass the view as a template parameter.
+// But templates need to be declared where they are used, meaning all shared functions will need to be most likely on a header.
+// To that, you add different views for the same function, and you get slower compile times.
+// Outside of templates, Views also are not intended to control access, and they can not do all the things you can do with the world. template<typename View>
 void ApplyMovement(View view, float deltaTime)
 {